rjsalvadorr/rise-of-the-raps/readme.md

 ---

 - For the first time ever, the Raptors host the NBA All-Star game.
+- In the playoffs, the Raps move past the Pacers (7 games), and the Heat (7 games).
-- The Raptors make the Eastern Conference Finals for the first time.
-They lose in game 6 vs. LeBron James and the Cavaliers.
+- The Raptors make the Eastern Conference Finals for the first time, where they lose in game 6 vs.
+LeBron James and the Cavaliers.

 </MainText>